ANSSI-FR/MLA/doc/src/FORMAT.md

 Between the last `EndOfEntry` block and `entries_footer`, there is the only `EndOfArchiveData` block.
 It is used when trying to read a truncated archive, to correctly separate the actual archive data from the footer.

-As blocks from different entries can be interleaved, the `entry_block_offsets` for an entry are the offsets in `entries_data` of its blocks.
+As blocks from different entries can be interleaved, the `entry_block_info` offsets for an entry are the offsets in `entries_data` of its blocks.

 For instance, if the blocks are:
 ```